Skip to content

 George Best

 George Best needs no introduction.
 The iconic footballer was born and raised on the Cregagh estate in East Belfast.
-He grew up supporting local club Glentoran, however, was rejected by them for being ‘too small’ and ‘too light’.
+He grew up supporting the local club Glentoran; however, they rejected him for being ‘too small’ and ‘too light’.

-He is universally regarded as one of the greatest footballers to ever live.
-He did suffer from alcoholism which subsequently took his life however he is fondly remembered by people in his hometown of Belfast and around the world.
-As a tribute, Belfast City Airport was officially named after George Best on 22nd May 2006.
+He is universally regarded as one of the greatest footballers ever to live.
+He did suffer from alcoholism, which subsequently took his life; however, he is fondly remembered by people in his hometown of Belfast and around the world.
+As a tribute, Belfast City Airport was officially named after George Best on 22 May 2006.

 Carl Frampton